Armed Forces wish the Duchess of Edinburgh a happy birthday as she turns 60

 Members of the military have wished the Duchess of Edinburgh a happy birthday as she turns 60 today.

-The Duchess of Edinburgh holds a number of military appointments, including becoming the Royal Colonel of 5th Battalion The Rifles following the reorganisation of the Infantry in 2007.
+The Duchess of Edinburgh holds a number of military appointments; she became the Royal Colonel of 5th Battalion The Rifles following the reorganisation of the infantry in 2007.

-In 2022, The Duchess became the new Colonel-in-Chief of the Corps of Royal Electrical and Mechanical Engineers (REME), taking on the role previously held by the Duke of Edinburgh for more than 50 years.
+In 2022, The Duchess became the new Colonel-in-Chief of the Corps of Royal Electrical and Mechanical Engineers (REME), taking on the role previously held by Prince Philip, the Duke of Edinburgh, for more than 50 years.

-More recently she became the new Colonel-in-Chief of The Royal Irish Regiment, a position previously held by Prince Andrew.
+More recently, she became the new Colonel-in-Chief of The Royal Irish Regiment, a position previously held by Andrew Mountbatten-Windsor, the former prince.

-Sophie was also appointed Royal Colonel of The Queen's Own Yeomanry, a light cavalry regiment in the Army Reserve.
+Sophie was also appointed Royal Colonel of The Queen's Own Yeomanry, a light cavalry regiment in the Army Reserve, a post previously held by the King.
+It is a light reconnaissance unit and is based in Fox Barracks, Chester.

 Each year, the Duchess attends The Duchess of Edinburgh Cup, an annual military skills competition in which regiments compete against each other in a series of physically and mentally demanding challenges.